Is Starlink Faster Than 5G?

 Latency

-Latency, which measures the delay in your connection, ranges from 25 to 60 ms for residential and business users.
-Additionally, during periods of congestion and satellite cell saturation, Roam and mobile users experience slightly higher latency, under 99 ms.
+Latency, which measures the delay in your connection, generally ranges from 25 to 60 ms for land‑based residential and business users.
+Mobile/Mobility plans can see higher latency during congestion and satellite cell saturation, often remaining under ~99 ms.

 5G Speed Capabilities